aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## The spike: a working end-to-end model

-Our goal is to reimplement `compile`, producing an equivalent code object.
-We'll learn as we go about the details I've left unexplained so far; this mirrors how I learned about Python bytecode while developing the program.
-The sketchy and occasionally outdated documentation on the bytecode virtual machine made me fall back on disassembling examples out of the real Python compiler, and reading the compiler's source.
-(The bytecode interpreter's source `ceval.c` was too complex to clarify everything on its own.)
-I would rather have coded this without peeking until I was done, on the grounds that you learn more that way; but I'd bog down in crashes that turned out to hinge on mysteries like just what values must go into `co_flags` under what conditions.
+Our goal is another `compile`, producing an equivalent code object.
+We'll learn along the way the details I've left unexplained so far; this mirrors how I learned about Python bytecode through developing the program.
+I'd hoped to code it by the virtual machine documentation alone, eschewing the CPython compiler's source, for the sake of fuller learning: it's curious how much smarter the code is that I try to replicate *before* reading.
+But the sketchy and occasionally outdated docs fell short, and the machine source `ceval.c` sometimes stumped me.
+I'd bog down in crashes hinging (it turned out) on mysteries like just what values go into `co_flags` under what conditions.

-To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our example.
+To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our first example.
+(This staging may shore up my explanations the same way it helped me learn: if it comes to clearing up doubtful points by poking at the actual running code, it's easiest when it's smallest.)

     # in tailbiter.py:
     import ast, collections, dis, types, sys